cagandhi/Servo-Missing-DOM-Features-Project/README.md

 # Servo Parallel Browser Engine Project

-Implementation of missing DOM features in the browser engine.
+Implementation of missing DOM features in the "Servo" browser engine.
 This was my project in "CSC 517: Object Oriented Design and Development" course at NC State University.

 Servo is a prototype web browser engine written in the [Rust](https://github.com/rust-lang/rust) language.
 Visit the [Servo GitHub page](https://github.com/servo/servo) for details on getting started, installation and how to contribute.